adalbertogc1/annual-loads-energy-plus/README.md

 # Getting Started 🚀
 - Make sure you have Python `3.7` or a more recent version.
 - Optionally, create a python virtual environment.
-- Install the required libraries. `pip install -r requirements.txt`
+- Install the required libraries. `pip install -r app/requirements.txt`
-- To launch the Streamlit application use `streamlit run app\app.py`
+- To launch the Streamlit application use `streamlit run app/app.py`
 - Start playing!

-## Ultra frast EnergyPlus simulation
-Quickly run simulation results using the powerful EnergyPlus engine in the back end.
-Explore annual loads per month and per room.

 # Contributing 🤝